X

 “If you don’t have a high enough credit score you will find it more difficult to secure loans for things like a mortgage.
 Not paying bills on time or not having a history of paying credit back are some of the things that effect your credit score.
 A good score is all about being organised and having good relationships with your banks and your lenders.
 Also make sure that mistakes on your report are corrected and removed.
 Ofcourse, if you reduce things like credit card or overdraft debt this too should improve your credit score.”

-Find out more about Greg Harris
+Find out more about Andy Lei

 Should I be investing?